 A solid financial foundation can help children boost their credit scores, avoid accumulating unnecessary debt, and position themselves to better invest for their future.

 All of these benefits come with time and consistency.
-Helping your kids invest some of their money in a Roth IRA early on is an excellent stepping stone toward a disciplined and fulfilling financial life.
+Helping your kids invest some of their money in a Roth IRA early on can be a helpful stepping stone toward a disciplined and fulfilling financial life.

 Ready for a Roth IRA, Kids?